FAQs

 How do I start an apprenticeship program?

-Get in touch with Mi Apprenticeship team or one of our partners and we’ll help you get started!
+Get in touch with the Workforce Intelligence Network (WIN) Mi Apprenticeship team or one of our partners, and to get started!
 See the contact list here.
 Or contact us using the form below.